LG Smart Blu-ray Player - Digital Trends | Digital Trends

-The Blu-ray player offers up to Full HD 1080p resolution woth Wi-Fi streaming.
+The Blu-ray player offers up to Full HD 1080p resolution with Wi-Fi streaming.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.